-When Macy Staggs and her husband Nick set out to start their own farming operation, Farm Credit Mid-America was key to making their dream a reality.
+When Macy and her husband Nick set out to start their own farming operation, Farm Credit Mid-America was key to making their dream a reality.

 Inspired Advocates

-Fellow advocate Isaac Greenwell also sought assistance from the Association as a young farmer in western Kentucky, where he farms alongside his father and two younger brothers.
+Fellow advocate Isaac also sought assistance from the Association as a young farmer in western Kentucky, where he farms alongside his father and two younger brothers.
 Together they grow 10,000 acres of corn and soybeans, in addition to managing several center-pivot irrigation systems.

 Impact of a Pandemic

-Although COVID-19 has certainly created challenges in the ag industry, Greenwell points out that work on the farm hasn’t subsided.
+Although COVID-19 has certainly created challenges in the ag industry, Isaac points out that work on the farm hasn’t subsided.
 He still planted in the spring, maintained the crops all summer, and now is busy harvesting – no differently than ever before.

 COVID-19 “revealed some fragility in my own operation,” such as not being able to get the necessary parts for his equipment.
-It’s been the first major adversity he’s faced since he started farming, he says, and it’s been a relief to have Farm Credit Mid-America in his corner.
+It’s been the first major adversity he’s faced since he started farming, he shared, and it’s been a relief to have Farm Credit Mid-America in his corner.

 Support and a Sense of Community